LincolnLandForensics/HodgePodge/HackRF/README.md

 Eventually I might be able to decode the device type (ex. phone)

-Eventually I might add the ability to whitelist out known Mac's so you don't track something that you brought to the party.
+whitelist out known Mac's so you don't track something that you brought to the party.

 ## Example:
-    python BleRX_parser.py -p -I H:\BLERX\Lists -O output_BleRX.xlsx
+    python HackRF_parser.py -p -I H:\BLERX\Lists -O output_BleRX.xlsx

 ## Installation: